jaegertracing/documentation/content/docs/next-release/apis.md

 ### Thrift over UDP (stable)

 **jaeger-agent** can only receive spans over UDP in Thrift format.
-The primary API is a UDP packet that contains a Thrift-encoded `Batch` struct defined in [jaeger.thrift] IDL file, located in the [jaeger-idl] repository.
-Most Jaeger Clients use Thrift's `compact` encoding, however some client libraries do not support it (notably, Node.js) and use Thrift's `binary` encoding (sent to  a different UDP port). **jaeger-agent**'s API is defined by [agent.thrift] IDL file.
+The primary API is a UDP packet that contains a Thrift-encoded `Batch` struct defined in the [jaeger.thrift] IDL file, located in the [jaeger-idl] repository.
+Most Jaeger Clients use Thrift's `compact` encoding, however some client libraries do not support it (notably, Node.js) and use Thrift's `binary` encoding (sent to  a different UDP port). **jaeger-agent**'s API is defined by the [agent.thrift] IDL file.

 For legacy reasons, **jaeger-agent** also accepts spans over UDP in Zipkin format, however, only very old versions of Jaeger clients can send data in that format and it is officially deprecated.

 ### Protobuf via gRPC (stable)

 In a typical Jaeger deployment, **jaeger-agent**s receive spans from Clients and forward them to **jaeger-collector**s.
-Since Jaeger v1.11 the official and recommended protocol between **jaeger-agent**s and **jaeger-collector**s is `jaeger.api_v2.CollectorService` gRPC endpoint defined in [collector.proto] IDL file.
+Since Jaeger v1.11, the official and recommended protocol between **jaeger-agent**s and **jaeger-collector**s is `jaeger.api_v2.CollectorService` gRPC endpoint defined in [collector.proto] IDL file.
 The same endpoint can be used to submit trace data from SDKs directly to **jaeger-collector**.

 ### Thrift over HTTP (stable)

 In some cases it is not feasible to deploy **jaeger-agent** next to the application, for example, when the application code is running as a serverless function.
 In these scenarios the SDKs can be configured to submit spans directly to **jaeger-collector**s over HTTP/HTTPS.

-The same [jaeger.thrift] payload can be submitted in HTTP POST request to `/api/traces` endpoint, for example, `https://jaeger-collector:14268/api/traces`.
+The same [jaeger.thrift] payload can be submitted in an HTTP POST request to the  `/api/traces` endpoint, for example, `https://jaeger-collector:14268/api/traces`.
 The `Batch` struct needs to be encoded using Thrift's `binary` encoding, and the HTTP request should specify the content type header:

 ```
 Content-Type: application/vnd.apache.thrift.binary